2b-t/myactuator_rmd/ReadMe.md

 $ sudo apt-get install -y libboost-all-dev libgmock-dev libgtest-dev
 ```

 The tests can then be build by passing the **additional flag `-D BUILD_TESTING=on`** to CMake.
-After building the driver with the additional flag you will have to bring the virtual CAN interface up with:
+After building the driver SDK with the additional flag you will have to bring the virtual CAN interface up with:

 ```bash
 $ sudo modprobe vcan